Last in the Damien Hirst at Houghton Hall Dada Infiltration mini-series

 Multicolored paper spots 1cm dia scattered in front of one of many Damien Hirst spot paintings hung in Houghton Hall, Norfolk earlier this year.

-Links to the three previous Damien Hirst at Houghton Hall photo Works posted to our Flikr archive resource.
+Links to the three previous Damien Hirst at Houghton Hall photo Works are posted to our Flikr archive resource.

 Links in principle to London Dada protest Happening Tate Modern Transition from 2016